bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_3.md

 > **NOTE**: BE VERY CAREFUL WITH THIS TOOL.
 Though it's possible to reverse your changes with Undo, remember computers are not particularly smart and will only do *exactly* what you tell them to and no more.

 Now, we want to replace all the instances of `25` for the `width` parameter for each `square` call.
 But if we just do `25` in Find and `pixel` in Replace...this tool will replace EVERYWHERE we see a 25 with the text `width`.
-There's lots of other `25s` (e.g. `325`) in it that we don't want to mess with.
+There's lots of other `25s` (e.g. `325`) in it that we don't want to mess with (DON'T DO THIS UNTIL READING THE NEXT TWO PARAGRAPHS).

 You can actually avoid those cases by selecting the `Whole Word` option in the tool...but that still doesn't fix the problem of other `25s` elsewhere in the document.